mesahin001/explorer/README.md

 max-open-connections = 1000
 ```

-2. add proxy server and enable CORS.
+2. add proxy server and enable }.
 NOTE: You must enable https as well.

 ```
 server {